 Dental care is improving throughout the world by leaps and bounds.
-But despite this, many people suffer from tooth loss.
-There are several reasons behind this problem, such as tooth decay, injury, oral trauma, periodontal disease, to name a few.
-Earlier the only treatment options available for missing teeth were dentures and bridges, but today dental implants, too, have established a prominent place.
+But despite this, many people still suffer from tooth loss.
+There are several reasons behind this problem, such as tooth decay, injury, oral trauma, and periodontal disease, to name a few.
+Earlier, the only treatment options available for missing teeth were dentures and bridges.
+But today, dental implants, too, have established a prominent place.

 What are Dental Implants?

 Dental implants are the replacement teeth roots that provide a strong foundation for permanent or removable prosthetic teeth made to match the appearance of your natural teeth.
-In most cases, this treatment procedure remains successful among all.
+In most cases, this treatment procedure has been successful.
 The success rates of implants may also vary, depending on the position of implants.

 Overall, dental implants have a 98 percent success rate.
 However, some people may still experience dental implant failure.

 There may be several reasons for the failure of dental implants like failure to integrate, implant malposition, implant fracture, advanced loss of bone, loaded implant, and others.
 Such failures may arise early or before osseointegration (healing) or after the integration or loading of the implant.

 Some dentists try to cut short the diagnostic procedure.
 Instead of taking a 3D scan, they use Panographic X-rays to place the fixtures.
 Following this, they place implants in lingual bone concavities, nerve canals, and sinuses, leading to numbness, infection, or even loosening of fixtures.